orbitinghail/graft/DESIGN.md

 Graft Clients support reading and writing to Volumes.

 ## Initialization
 To start, a Client must open a Volume at either a specific or the latest LSN.
-This entails sending a `getSnapshotMetadata` request to the MetaStore.
+This entails sending a `getSnapshotMetadata` request to the Metastore.
 If the Client has cached state for this Volume, it can instead run `pullOffsets(last LSN)` to become aware of changed offsets while retrieving the snapshot.

 ## Local Storage
 Clients will cache Pages keyed by `[volume id]/[offset]/[LSN]`.
 Pages which are known of (via `pullOffsets`) but not yet retrieved will point at a 'missing token'.